anbellouzi/checklist/README.md

 4. U to update an item
 5. D to remove an item
 6. P to display list
+7. F to mark completed
 7. Q to exit

 Description: Program checks if list is empty and if user enters appropriate input, then processed to add to list, read, update, display and remove.
 Program handles inappropriate user input